Peritract/twitter-watcher/README.md

 C_SECRET=XXXXXXXXXX
 A_TOKEN=XXXXXXXXXX
 A_SECRET=XXXXXXXXXX
+DB_CONNECT=XXXXXXXXXX
 ```

-Find the specific values to fill the gaps on your Twitter developer account.
+Find the specific values to fill the first four gaps on your Twitter developer account.
+Get the `DB_CONNECT`value from an IBM Cloud DB2 instance's service credentials (the `ssldsn` parameter).

 ## Customisation